madwareru/orom-file-formats/Enumerations/ALM/MagicItem.md

 This enumeration contains data that is useful to determine the magic item kind

-Each entry takes one byte in a memory but in fact is stored as a part of a packed [ItemId](../../ALMFormat/ItemIdMeaning.md)
+Each entry takes one byte in a memory, but in fact is stored as a part of a packed [ItemId](../../ALMFormat/ItemIdMeaning.md)

 The following table describes all available values: